Mechanical Engineering

 ME 490.
 Special Laboratory Problems.
 1-3 Credits.

 Laboratory investigations of interest to students and faculty.
 Repeatable to maximum of 6 credits.
-Prerequisite: Consent of instructor and admission to the professional Mechanical Engineering program.
+Prerequisite: Consent of instructor.
 Repeatable to 6.00 credits.
 On demand.